Dynamically Types Boxes#

 Returns a non-

-will not allocate, so the returned pointer in such a scenario will never be null.
+constpointer toT.
+If memory allocation was required and fails, this returnsnullptr.
+Note that a small type used withamongoc_box_init()will not allocate, so the returned pointer in such a scenario will never be null.

 The

-variant will inhibit the small-object optimization, which is required if the object being stored is not relocatable (i.e. it must be address-stable).
+_noinlinevariant will inhibit the small-object optimization, which is required if the object being stored is not relocatable (i.e. it must be address-stable).

 -